Updated: March 13, 2026

 Toughness

-The "Detroit DNA" is evident in everything Acuff does.
+The "Detroit Tough" is evident in everything Acuff does.
 He embraces physical contact, whether he's driving into the chest of a seven-footer or fighting through a screen.
 He plays with a palpable "edge" and never shies away from the "grind" of a physical game.
 This disposition is infectious and sets a tone for his teammates, making him a player opponents genuinely dislike having to guard for 40 minutes.

 Clutch